Manipur CM opens cultural extravaganza of Kom community

-The inaugural day of the two-day-long Berkap-Reiju Festival, a cultural extravaganza to revive and promote the rich cultural heritage of the Kom Tribe was held at Ichum Keirap Kom Village, Kangpokpi district on Saturday.
+Imphal: The inaugural day of the two-day-long Berkap-Reiju Festival, a cultural extravaganza to revive and promote the rich cultural heritage of the Kom Tribe was held at Ichum Keirap Kom village in Kangpokpi district in Manipur on Saturday.

 He further encouraged the villagers to ensure that the economically weaker families are receiving the benefits of the government welfare schemes.